lcs-project/toolchains-and-target-naming/special-publications/SP1.md

 Any Special Publication made by this Working Committee which has been accepted and properly revised, shall then be subject to Approval by a Majority Vote.
 Any Special Publication which amends this document, or which otherwise establishes Rules for the Working Committee, shall instead require a Unanimous Vote.

+## §7 Maintenance of Draft Publications and Special Publications

+Draft Publications and Special Publications reviewed by the Working Committee shall be maintained on the Repository for the Working Committee, after Initial Acceptance of the Draft Publication or Special Publication.
+The most recently reviewed copy of each shall be available through this repository, and new copies shall be merged into the repository for Draft Publications and Special Publications once any member seconds, provided no member objects within 24 hours.
+Members should object to merging newly revised copies only for the following reasons:
+* That any copyright, patent, or trademark notice, license or grant required is missing or unacceptable to the Working Committee or to the LCS Project,
+* That the Publication has either content or subject matter which violates either the LCS Project or Working Committee Code of Conduct,
+* That the Publication has serious structural defects, which render it inelligible to be a publication of the identified kind.

+Non-Target reviewed drafts are also maintained in this manner and are updated accordingly.
+The Working Committee shall cooperate with the targetted Working Committees and the author of the Draft to ensure that an up to date copy is available.

+### §7.1 Review Process for in-progress Draft Publications and Special Publications

+The Members of the Working Committee shall regularily review in-progress Draft Publications and Draft Special Publications, identifying concerns as to the merits of the specification, or editorial errors which need to be addressed.
+Through this process, the author or authors of the Draft shall revise the Publication and regularily provide revised versions of the Publication to be merged into the repository.

+The Members of the Working Committee, in using their own knowledge and expertise in the subject-matter of the specification and the purview of the Working Committee, should address the following questions in review of any Draft Publication or Draft Special Publication:
+1. Whether or not the specification being established is correct or has issues that require addressing,
+2. Whether or not the specification addresses all desireable constraints on uses of the specification,
+3. Whether or not the specification avoids unnecessarily placing undesireable constraints on uses of the specification,
+4. How the specification addresses evolution, or defers additional details or constraints, and whether such evolution is handled in an appropriate manner, and
+5. Any other questions they may consider answering while undertaking such review.

-## §7 Membership
+## §8 Membership

 Membership in the Working Committee may be altered by Unanimous Vote.
 In the case of a member to be removed, the member in question is deemed to have abstained.

 Members may be removed for unreasonable failure to participate in the Working Committee, or for breaches of either the LCS Project or Working Committee Code of Conduct.

-Decisions on Membership shall be communicated to the Governance and Membership Working Committee, or the proper authority defined in §8.2 if different.
+Decisions on Membership shall be communicated to the Governance and Membership Working Committee, or the proper authority defined in §8.2 of LCS1 if different.

-## §8 Code of Conduct Reserved
+## §9 Code of Conduct, License Restrictions, etc. Reserved

-The Toolchain and Target Naming Working Committee explicitly reserves the right to pass a Code of Conduct as part of its Working Committee Rules.
+The Toolchain and Target Naming Working Committee explicitly reserves the right to pass a Code of Conduct as part of its Working Committee Rules, as well as identifying restrictions on Copyright, Patent, or Trademark licenses, notices, and grants required on publications reviewed by this Working Committee.

-## §9 Approval of this Special Publication
+## §10 Approval of this Special Publication

 This Special Publication shall be approved by Unanimous Vote.

-## §10 Copyright License
+## §11 Copyright License

 This document is released under the terms of the CC BY 4.0.
 You may copy, distribute, publish, modify, or otherwise use this document provided that this notice is left intact and that you do not use technological measures to prevent further use.